sindhukumara/Zomato-Restaurant-Analysis/README.md

 Zomato Restaurant Analysis

 Project Overview

-This project analyzes restaurant data from Zomato using Python and Pandas.
-The objective is to identify customer preferences, restaurant performance, and business trends through exploratory data analysis.
+This project analyzes restaurant data from Zomato using Python and Pandas to understand customer preferences, restaurant performance, and business trends.

 Tools Used